Special offer

 Employee relations and the law

 Relations between the workforce and the employer are governed by employment law in the UK.
-Employment law stipulates what an employer can reasonably ask of an employee, what they can request from them, and an employee’s rights in the workplace.
-Basic rights protect employees at work and provide benefits including maternity leave, sick pay, the minimum wage and holiday pay.
+Employment law in the UK outlines various rules and protections that shape relationships between employers and workers.
+Government resources provide full details on these requirements.
+Statutory rights protect employees at work and provide benefits such as maternity leave, sick pay, the minimum wage and holiday pay.

 Individual relationships